In Lab Engineering

 • small equipment.

-The projects submitted are evaluated by four rapporteurs who are members of COMIN:
+Submitted projects are evaluated by four COMIN members serving as rapporteurs:

-• Two scientists working at a research platform
+• Two scientists working at a research facility

-• Two experts from the field of commercialization/innovation
+• Two experts from the field of commercialization and innovation

-They are responsible for analyzing proposals, assessing their eligibility, and ranking applications.
-These assessments are then forwarded by the CNRS to COMIN, which makes the final selection of winning projects.
+They are responsible for reviewing the proposals, assessing their eligibility, and ranking the applications.
+These evaluations are then forwarded by the CNRS to COMIN, which makes the final decision on which projects will be selected.

 COMIN brings together key players in the innovation ecosystem, including:

-• representatives of the founding institutions of the PUI;
+• representatives from the founding institutions of the PUI;

-• the directors of the Research Centers, or their representatives;
+• the directors of the research clusters, or their representatives;

-• invited scientific or technical experts, appointed according to the projects being evaluated.
+• invited scientific or technical experts, selected based on the projects under review.

 Evaluation criteria